cKlee/ecpo/examples.md

 ## Usage of dct:description, dct:accrualPeriodicity, dct:extend and dc:coverage

-[ex_dc]: #ex_dc
+[exdc]: #exdc

-The term [dct:description] is recommended to give a description of the chronology.
+The term [dct:description](#dctdescription) is recommended to give a description of the chronology.
 The term [dc:coverage] is recommended to transport the given description if there is one.
 The term [dct:accrualPeriodicity] is recommended to give information about the frequency with which items are added to the collection.
 The term [dct:extend] is recommended to give information about the number of units in the chronology.

 Given description: ser.1:no.1-ser.1:no.4,ser.2:no.1-ser.2:no.6